“A new tradition” sounds a bit like a cliche. But this one, well.. fits! New 2022 version with keylock carabiners.

 In Slacker kit you will find:

-- 28 m webbing Neon, Dragon or Sumo
+- 28 m webbing Neon or Dragon with sewn loop

 - stainless steel shackle